For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Joining fee: none.

-The Gym Group offers students a nine-month membership from £119.
+The Gym Group offers students a six-month membership from £119.
 The price will vary depending on your location.

 While the Gym student membership won't get you into all of their locations, it will give you access to any two of your choice.
 This is ideal if you're keen to join a gym both at uni and at home.